Trainee South is a regional trainee program that aims to attract, retain and develop highly skilled talent to the southern region of Norway.

 - 50/50 gender balance

-- 9/10 trainees with job offers within the region after ended trainee program
+- 9/10 trainees receive job offers within the region after the end of the program

 - 25 trainees in the current portfolio